 iFi hip-dac Merges Classic Design with High-Res Audio Tech

-StereoNET first met the neat-looking iFi hip-dac in December 2019 and were sworn to secrecy.
-The petrol blue and copper colour scheme of the hip-dac's 102x70x14mm, extruded aluminium enclosure gives the latest offering from Southport UK's finest a very classy appearance.
+StereoNET met the neat-looking iFi hip-dac in December 2019 and sworn to secrecy.
+The petrol blue and copper colour scheme of the hip-dac's 102x70x14mm, extruded aluminium enclosure gives the latest offering from Southport's finest a very classy appearance.
 It is also remarkably tactile.

 Furthermore, thanks to extensive clock-locking, jitter (digital distortion) is removed using iFi's GMT femto-precision clocking system.
 Additionally, the hip-dac's XMOS USB audio data processor is programmed in-house instead of relying on off-the-shelf firmware.